Alexhb61/graph_algorithms/matching_algorithms/Lungs.md

 Again, this length can be computed for a plan in linear time, but is a subgraph feature; thus, this constraint fits into the category of maybe-feasible constraints.

 ### Plan size Feasability constraints:
 We can detect a set of surgeries that need to approved or rejected as a whole as a weakly connected component in the Proposal Network.
-Maybe call this a plan?
+I am referring to this as a plan.
 This size of that weakly connected component in terms of nodes is equal to the number of patients whose consent is needed on some level.
 Thus, we might need to bound this size because of likelihood of backing out concerns.
 This is an easy to detect structure (linear time) but is a subgraph, and so fits into our regime of maybe-feasible.